sycamore

 ========

-A fast, purely functional data structure library in Common Lisp.
+Fast, purely functional data structures in Common Lisp.

 API Documentation: http://ndantam.github.io/sycamore